mariushart/adr/docs/glossary.md

 # ADR Glossary

+## Architectural Decision Records (ADR) Concepts

+- Architecture Decision Record (ADR)
+  - A documented record of a significant architectural decision.
+  - Related to: Decision Log, Design Documentation

+- Architecture Decision Log (ADL)
+  - A collection of all ADRs for a project.
+  - Also known as: Decision History, Architecture Changelog

+- Decision Story
+  - Narrative describing the context and reasoning behind an architectural decision
+  - Related to: Context, Rationale

+## Architectural Patterns & Concepts

+- Event Sourcing
+  - Pattern where state changes are stored as a sequence of events
+  - Also known as: Event Store Pattern
+  - Related to: CQRS, Event-Driven Architecture

+- Long-Lived Transactions (LLT)
+  - Transactions that span multiple system boundaries or time periods
+  - Also known as: Saga Pattern, Choreography-based Transactions
+  - Related to: Compensating Transactions, Distributed Transactions

+- CQRS (Command Query Responsibility Segregation)
+  - Pattern separating read and write operations
+  - Related to: Event Sourcing, Domain-Driven Design

+- Service Mesh
+  - Infrastructure layer for service-to-service communication
+  - Also known as: Network Fabric
+  - Related to: Service Discovery, Load Balancing

+- Microservices
+  - Architectural style structuring an application as a collection of loosely coupled services
+  - Related to: Service-Oriented Architecture, Distributed Systems

+- Domain-Driven Design (DDD)
+  - Approach to software development focusing on the core domain
+  - Related to: Bounded Contexts, Ubiquitous Language

+- Bounded context
+  - Basically the ability to group something and use that to abstract other factors out
+  - Related to: Domain-Driven Design

+## Domain Modeling Concepts

+- Bounded Context
+  - A specific responsibility with explicit boundaries that represents a specialized domain model
+  - Also known as: Context Boundary, Domain Boundary
+  - Key concepts:
+    - Shared Kernel:
+    - Model shared between two bounded contexts
+    - Context Map: Document showing relationships between bounded contexts
+    - Anti-corruption Layer: Interface layer protecting one bounded context from another
+    - Upstream/Downstream: Relationship pattern between bounded contexts
+  - Related to: Domain-Driven Design, Microservices

+- Context Mapping
+  - Practice of documenting relationships between bounded contexts
+  - Types:
+   - Partnership: Teams agree to coordinate changes
+   - Customer/Supplier: Upstream/downstream relationship
+   - Conformist: Downstream team uses upstream model
+   - Anti-corruption Layer: Downstream team translates upstream model
+   - Open Host Service: Upstream provides protocol for integration
+   - Published Language: Formal schema for context communication
+  - Related to: System Integration, Domain-Driven Design

+- Ubiquitous Language
+  - Common, rigorous language within a bounded context
+  - Characteristics:
+   - Shared by all team members (technical and domain experts)
+   - Precise within the bounded context
+   - May have different meanings in other contexts
+  - Related to: Domain-Driven Design, Requirements Engineering

+## System Quality Attributes

+- Scalability
+  - System's ability to handle growing amounts of work
+  - Types: Vertical (Scale Up), Horizontal (Scale Out)

+- Reliability
+  - System's ability to perform specified functions under stated conditions
+  - Related to: Availability, Fault Tolerance

+- Maintainability
+  - Ease with which a system can be modified to correct faults, improve performance
+  - Related to: Technical Debt, Code Quality

+- Performance
+  - System's response time, throughput, and resource usage characteristics
+  - Related to: Latency, Throughput, Efficiency

+## Development Concepts

+- Technical Debt
+  - Implied cost of additional rework caused by choosing an easy solution now
+  - Types: Deliberate, Accidental
+  - Related to: Refactoring, Code Quality

+- Coupling
+  - Degree of interdependence between software modules
+  - Types: Tight, Loose
+  - Related to: Cohesion, Modularity

+- Cohesion
+  - Degree to which elements of a module belong together
+  - Types: High, Low
+  - Related to: Coupling, Single Responsibility Principle

+## Version Control & Release Management

+- Breaking Change
+  - A change that breaks backward compatibility
+  - Also known as: Major Version Change
+  - Related to: Semver, Migration Path

+- Semver (Semantic Versioning)
+  - Version numbering scheme: MAJOR.MINOR.PATCH
+  - Example: 1.3.1
+  - Related to: Release Management, Compatibility

+- Feature Toggle/Flag
+  - Technique to enable/disable functionality without code changes
+  - Also known as: Feature Switch, Feature Flip
+  - Related to: Continuous Delivery, A/B Testing

+## Cloud & Infrastructure

+- Infrastructure as Code (IaC)
+  - Managing infrastructure through code rather than manual processes
+  - Related to: Configuration Management, DevOps

+- Container Orchestration
+  - Automating deployment, scaling, and management of containerized applications
+  - Examples: Kubernetes, Docker Swarm(well not really, but it looks stupid with only one example)
+  - Related to: Microservices, Cloud Native

+- Cloud Native
+  - Applications designed specifically for cloud computing
+  - Related to: Containers, Microservices, DevOps

+## Security & Compliance

+- Zero Trust
+  - Security concept requiring verification for all users and devices, basically what measure syou would put in place for a system on the internet
+  - Related to: Security Architecture, Authentication

+- Defense in Depth
+  - Layered security strategy
+  - Also known as: Layered Security
+  - Related to: Security Architecture, Risk Management

+- IEC/ISO27001
+  - Most commonly used security standard for organisational compliance

+- Privacy By Design
+  - An open-ended collection of measures you will adopt in relation to handling data with the purpose of securing integrity, semantic understanding and other factors with the purpose of respecting users rights.
+  - Related to: Security Architecture, GDPR, AI Act

+## Integration Patterns

+- API Gateway
+  - Server that acts as an API front-end
+  - Related to: Microservices, Service Mesh

+- Message Queue
+  - Asynchronous communication mechanism
+  - Related to: Event-Driven Architecture, Pub/Sub

+## Testing & Quality

+- Test-Driven Development (TDD)
+  - Development process relying on very short development cycles
+  - Related to: Unit Testing, Continuous Integration

+- Continuous Integration/Continuous Deployment (CI/CD)
+  - Practices of automating building, testing, and deployment
+  - Related to: DevOps, Automation

 ## Architectural Patterns & Concepts

 - Event Sourcing
   - Also known as: Event Store Pattern
   - Related to: CQRS, Event-Driven Architecture